top of page

 I’m happy to help out.

 No, they’re great.
-The language does its job just fine without help from the businessman’s smiley.
+The language does the job just fine without help from the businessman’s smiley.

 My students are always looking for a golden rule.
 It’s not always possible because language is never simple, but here’s my best attempt.
 Don’t use exclamation marks except for when you’re saying Congratulations or Happy Birthday (or similar) and never use more than one exclamation mark per email – ever!